KeithCharlieTaylor/after-wordpress/_posts/2019-10-28-hello-world.md

 > Hit the road, jack.<br />Get packin'.<br />Don't let the door hit you on the way out.<br />Make tracks.<br />Go on, git!<br />Beat it.<br /><br />
 > All perfectly American ways of saying the same, although "on your bike" is very cool, IMHO. :)

 But I'm not really saying *Beat it* to WordPress.
-Just use the bicycle when appropriate.
+So, just use the bicycle when appropriate.
 Then strap it to the car when it makes sense.
 Or just enjoy a walk.